awslabs/data-on-eks/streaming/redpanda/README.md

 ```
 You should see 6 worked nodes, 3 deployed for EKS Add-ons (Cert-Manager, AWS Load Balancer Controller, Monitoring Tools, etc).

-## Configuring Environment for Lambda/Serverless Lab
+## Configuring Environment

-In order to allow our Lambda function to communicate with the cluster, we will need to take several steps to set up external access:
+In order to utilize our Redpanda Cluster we will need to create some items:

 * Export the external certificate that was generated during the prior steps from the Redpanda cluster, and store it in AWS Secrets Manager
 * Get our superuser password from AWS Secrets Manager and Setup Environment Variables